 What is an advance care directive?

-You can think of an advance care directive as your own guide for your health care and medical preferences.
-It’s a legal estate planning document that lets you outline your values, needs and preferences for future medical treatment and end-of-life care.
-If you suddenly suffer from a life-threatening injury or are diagnosed with a terminal illness, an advance care directive can help communicate your wishes.
+You can think of an advance care directive as your own guide for your health care preferences and medical treatment.
+If you suddenly suffer from a life-limiting illness or accident, an advance care directive ensures you have medical treatment decision makers to communicate your wishes.

-Despite our best-laid plans, we never know what’s around the corner.
-That said, many of us probably have a strong idea about what we’d like to happen if we become significantly injured or ill.
+Despite our best-laid plans, we never know what's around the corner.
+That said, many of us probably have a strong idea about what we'd like to happen in our final stages, if we become significantly injured or struck by a terminal illness.

 In the event that you can’t tell your family what you want, an advance care directive is your way of letting them know.
 It can act as a map to guide them through difficult decisions, particularly when they might hold conflicting opinions about what should happen.